rybla/shape-lang/design/Transformations2.md

 New features:

-- Parameters/arguments for lambdas, pis, and applications are now represented as lists
+- Parameters/arguments for lambdas and applications are now represented as lists
   - This allows easier manipulation of parameters/arguments
 - Holes cannot appear as the applicant of an application
   - It doesn't make sense to give the arguments to a function before you know